 **Gianni Zanni Exhibition: The Space of the Sacred at the FRaC Museum in Baronissi**

 Zanni captures popular rituals of Holy Week in Puglia and reinterprets Leonardo's "The Last Supper" in a still life style.
-The photographs show the complexity of memory and perception related to faith in contemporary culture.
-The artist uses darkness and plays of light to create evocative images that touch the boundary between the sacred and the profane.
+The photographs demonstrate the complexity of memory and perception linked to faith in contemporary culture.
+The artist uses darkness and plays of light to create evocative images that blur the line between the sacred and the profane.

 The FOTOGRAFIA24 exhibition, promoted by the FRaC Museum in collaboration with the Rossi Foundation and the ARCOS Museum, also presents monographic exhibitions by Antonio Caporaso, Alfo Fiorillo and Chiara Fossati.
 Each photographer offers a unique look at the present through their works, exploring different themes with a creative and innovative style.